 The day was grey and it started to drizzle as we packed the car.
 This just reinforced our decision to not take the Hwy 1 PCH route for the second day in a row (see our trip sunny day trip to Big Sur).
 We left Carmel early, hoping to actually get to Santa Barbara with enough time to enjoy a bit of the day there.

 This was one of the few times we found that we could actually hit the posted speed limit of 65mph.
-The options for a bathroom or coffee stop were very few on this first half of the drive, so stop when you see a gas station or restaurant .
+The options for a bathroom or coffee stop were very few on this first half of the drive.
+So stop when you see a gas station or restaurant .
 We missed the one rest station as we got distracted by 5 helicopters flying in formation over the army base.
-Passing the half way point, the traffic picked up significantly, requiring much more concentration on driving.
+Passing the half way point, the traffic picked up significantly.
+It required much more concentration on driving.
 We had left the flat fields and spent some time winding our ways through hills and valleys.

-Enjoying The Santa Barbara Surprise
+Finding Our First Santa Barbara Surprise

-The hotel clerk recommended we try the Brophy Brothers in the marina but he was not the only one recommending this spot.
-By the time we got our table for 2 outside it was well past lunch time and David was well into cyanide hour from being hungry (aka “hangry”).
-It was a good thing that his lunch was the best Cioppino (seafood stew) ever, reasonably priced with tons of seafood (and you could order it not spicy).
+The hotel clerk recommended we try the Brophy Brothers in the marina.
+But he was not the only one recommending this spot.
+By the time we got our table for 2 outside it was well past lunch time.
+And David was well into cyanide hour from being hungry (aka “hangry”).
+It was a good thing that his lunch was the best Cioppino (seafood stew) ever.
+It was reasonably priced with tons of seafood (and you could order it not spicy).
 The breaded calamari was very good as well, cooked perfectly with a light, tasty breading.
 I continued my quest for the ultimate mussels, but left knowing there would not be a repeat order in this spot.

-When this hotel was originally booked, we were only stopping here for one night before pushing on to LA.
-With our friend Donna’s input, we added one additional day for Santa Barbara but did not change our hotel or room selection.
+When our hotel was originally booked, we were only stopping here for one night before pushing on to LA.
+With our friend Donna’s input, we added one additional day for Santa Barbara.
+But did not change our hotel or room selection.
 We got a pretty basic room that was ok for 2 days but it would not be our choice if we came back for a longer stay.